-"By the 1830s Gratz had become increasingly concerned about the future of Philadelphia's 750 Jews.
-In 1835, she urged the Female Hebrew Benevolent Society to address, 'that most pressing need - the mental impoverishment of those who are rising to take their places among the thousands of Israel scattered throughout the families of the earth.'
+Always concerned with the welfare and future of Philadelphia's 750-member Jewish community, Gratz in 1835 "urged the Female Hebrew Benevolent Society to address 'that most pressing need - the mental impoverishment of those who are rising to take their places among the thousands of Israel scattered throughout the families of the earth.'
 Her solution was a Jewish educational program modeled on the Christian Sunday Schools which had successfully taught thousands of children all over the United States the fundamentals of reading and Christianity.

-In 1838, the Society resolved that 'a Sunday school be established under the direction of the board, and teachers appointed among young ladies of the congregation.'
-The school opened three weeks later, on Gratz' fifty-seventh birthday, with sixty students enrolled.
+"In 1838, the Society resolved that 'a Sunday school be established under the direction of the board, and teachers appointed among young ladies of the congregation.'
+The school opened three weeks later, on Gratz's fifty-seventh birthday, with sixty students enrolled.
 Gratz became the school's superintendent and served for more than twenty-five years.
 The model spread quickly and Gratz advised women in Charleston, Savannah, and Baltimore on establishing similar schools in their own communities."